nguyenbinh12x/tipsfordevops/TunningOS.md

 + Process Scheduler
 + Filesystem Tuning

-This lab, we assumpt to use OS as centos 7 as following.
+This lab, assumption using OS as centos 7 as following.

 ## Edit /etc/security/limits.conf
 ```